 HTTP header list structure.
-Contains a list of HTTP headers in key/value pairs.
+Contains a list of HTTP headers.

 - stream Stream to send headers on.

 - headers Headers to send.

 - eos Boolean value to indicate whether these headers constitute the whole HTTP message.

 Returns 0 on success or -1 on error.